 Uganda is no exception to this challenge.
-Although we have over the years managed to reduce poverty prevalence from 52% nearly 20 years ago, to about 24.5% today, there remains a section of our society that lives in chronic poverty.
-Many of these people face challenges such as old age, disability, orphanhood, or chronic illness.
-They cannot even afford the basics of life that others take for granted and are unable to secure their children's futures.
-Because they are chronically poor, this category of people cannot access governmentservices.
-They cannot even attend UPE Schools because they cannot buy that one exercise book which the teacher requires at school; they cannot benefit from free medication in the government facility because they can't get that 500 shillings they need to take a bodabodamotorcycle ride to a free of charge government facility.
-It is therefore no longer realistic or acceptable to expect such individuals to be able to achieve their full potential without support.
-An even larger section of our society remains at risk of falling into poverty as they struggle to cope with a range of economic shocks.
+Although we have over the years managed to reduce poverty prevalence from 56% nearly 20 years ago, to about 24.5% today, there remains a section of our society that lives in chronic poverty.
+An even larger section of our society remains at risk of backsliding into poverty as people struggle to cope with a range of economic shocks.
 I think we all understand what impact the threat of poverty has on our families, our communities and our economy.